Who should apply?

-Faculty and teaching staff at UW-Madison are encouraged to apply for The Discussion Project program.
-While the application window for the Fall 2017 cohort has closed, the Spring 2018 cohort application should open in late fall.
-We select up to 30 participants with the aim of creating a group that is diverse along a variety of factors.
-At this time, graduate students at UW-Madison are not eligible to apply.
+Faculty, academic teaching staff, and teaching assistants at UW-Madison are encouraged to apply for The Discussion Project.
+We select participants with the aim of creating a group that is diverse along a variety of factors.
+There are a limited number of seats for teaching assistants but we welcome applications.

 Instructors often assume that college students already know how to engage in classroom discussion.